 In our case, it’s petting or photographing feral cats and dogs, selfies with tanuki statues, marveling at meticulously handcrafted signage, and perusing 100 yen stores.
 The treasures you’ll discover when aimlessly wandering cannot be planned-for, and having your own unique experience is part of the fun.

 Kyoto 1-Day to 1-Week Itineraries

 If you’re looking for itineraries that combine a little of everything, we have several different itineraries in our 1-Day to 1-Week Kyoto, Japan Itineraries.
-These include multi-day itineraries, including several not listed below that are season-specific, as well as single day options that you can combine to see different sides of the city that interest you the most.
+These offer multi-day itineraries, including several not listed below that are season-specific, as well as single day options that you can combine to see different sides of the city that interest you the most.
 Here are some of the best ones: